langjam/jam0002/wally/README.md

   * The value of Locked variables can be accessed in any expression
   * But to assign a value to the locked variable, the assigned pattern must be present **directly above the assignment statement** (might give parsing errrors if it is not directly above an assignment statement, but the message might not be helpful)
   * Look at `examples\err_pattern.wly` and `examples\all_test.wly`.
+  * If correct pattern is used, the variable will be unlocked only for the next statement.
+Pattern needs to supplied for each statement separately.

 ## Examples